A woman sitting in a white car in a snowy landscape

 Our tips for driving an electric vehicle in winter conditions

-Jack Frost is around the corner and soon the temperatures mayagain take a free fall.
+Jack Frost is around the corner and soon the temperatures may again take a free fall.
 You may be faced with cold, snowy and slippery roads, which can make a journey challenging.
 With an electric car, these challenges can be even more complicated.
 In order to drive your electric car confidently and safely, we have listed some points of attention.
 We want to help you be well prepared and maybe you can thus avoid some of the pitfalls.

 Drive safely